Equity and the Investigations 3 Curriculum

 The Forum for Equity in Elementary Mathematics

-The Forum for Equity in Elementary Mathematics is a new website for reflecting on and discussing equity, access, identity, and agency in the K-5 mathematics classroom.
+The Forum for Equity in Elementary Mathematics is a website for reflecting on and discussing equity, access, identity, and agency in the K-5 mathematics classroom.
 Its goal is to provide resources, publications, and professional learning opportunities to broaden and deepen perspectives on equity and to open up discussions among educators as we seriously and passionately pursue equity in mathematics learning for elementary students.

 • Explore a framework that supports reflecting on equity